vtbassmatt/bbd-remastered/README.md

 ### Additions

-The cut slots were shifted to uncommon.
+The cut slots were shifted to uncommon and [replaced](new_cards.csv).

 - The vanilla creatures are replaced by a new cycle of equipment creatures modeled after the Reconfigure cards in Neon Dynasty.
+They use a mechanic called "Load out", which is Reconfigure but you can attach them to creatures your team controls.
 - The colorless creatures were replaced with various role-fillers both canon and non-canon.
 - The rest of the cut commons were upgraded to be more interesting.

-See the [notes](notes.md) for details.
+See the [gallery](gallery.md) for card-by-card walkthroughs.

 ## Fan content